FlorianDelconte/uNet_reliefmap/README.md

 ```

 ## TRAIN u-net with our DATA
 The first step is to extract thumbnails of size 320*320 from the reliefMap.
 We made a bash/python script for that.
-Here is the command to extract the training pairs and distribute them in dbRelief/thumbnail/examples/ and dbRelief/thumbnail/labels/.
+Here is the command to extract the training pairs and distribute them in dbRelief/thumbnail/examples/ and dbRelief/thumbnail/labels/. .
+Warning : You have to respect the folder naming because they are hardcoded in "kfold_split.py" and "train_kfold.py".
 ```
 ./train-valid_cut_All.sh dbRelief/ dbRelief/thumbnails/
 ```